YuriAz/spring-jwt-authentication/README.md

 2. The API will be accessible at http://localhost:8080

 ## Database
 The project utilizes [PostgresSQL](https://www.postgresql.org/) as the database.
-The necessary database migrations are managed using Flyway.

 ## Contributing